yiphei/Pebble-Scavenger-Hunt/GETTING-STARTED.md

 * names of all of the members in your team,
 * brief description about each of the directories and significant files in the top-level directory,
 * instructions on how to configure, compile, and run your project.
+* delete the information on forking and creating a new project

 ## Overview of Provided Code

 In this section we provide a brief overview of the provided code.
 You'll see that the directory structure that we have given you as a starting point is designed to keep each major component in this project separate and encourage modular design.
-Please build eacg component in the respective directory.
+Please build each component in the respective directory.
 Feel free to add other folders as needed (e.g., `libs/`, `common/`, `build/`).

 ```
 $ tree .